davidmohammadi/StockComparisonStatisticsApplication/README.md

 # StockComparisonStatisticsApplication
-I noticed that it isn't easy to find basic information on a stock over a given time range.
+I noticed that it isn't easy to find basic information on a stock over a specified time range.
-Using pandas_datareader and yahoo finance on the backend, this application allows the user to derive some key statistics on a stock's price given a specified time-frame.
+Using pandas_datareader and yahoo finance on the backend, this application allows the user to derive some key statistics on a stock's price for any valid timeframe.

 # Required Python packages
 - import pandas as pd